 Crude oil assays evaluate the physical and chemical composition of crude oil feedstock.
 Each type of crude oil has unique chemical characteristics that are important to refiners, oil traders and producers globally.
 Crude oil measurements can vary from a simple yield determination to a complex evaluation of the quality of the crude oil and all of its refined fractions.
-These evaluations are critical to control corrosion in the refinery and greatly impact the profitability of all refining operations given the potential for significant loss in crude investments and disruptions in the refining process that influence yield, quality, production and environment.
+These evaluations are critical to control corrosion in the refinery and greatly impact the profitability of all refining operations given the potential for a significant loss in crude investments and disruptions in the refining process that influence yield, quality, production and environment.

 Total Acid Number by ASTM D8045

 Acid Number (AN) is a critical quality control parameter for crude oil and petroleum products.
-The accuracy of the AN results has significant influence on the commercial value of crude oil and the profitability of a refinery.
+The accuracy of the AN results has a significant influence on the commercial value of crude oil and the profitability of a refinery.
 Moreover, acidic compounds lead to corrosion in petroleum refining and transportation infrastructure, therefore accurate AN measurements are necessary for safe operation.
-Given the commercial and corrosion impact of acidic compounds monitored by AN titrations, new method ASTM D8045 is critical to quality control laboratories throughout the industry.
+Given the commercial and corrosion impact of acidic compounds monitored by AN titrations, the new method ASTM D8045 is critical to quality control laboratories throughout the industry.

 ASTM D8045 uses thermometric titration and improves upon the traditional D664 analysis technique by utilizing a sensor that is unaffected by difficult matrices, requires lower solvent volumes, and completes sample analysis in often less than two minutes.

 Total Acid Number by ASTM D664

 Even though it is not as effective or reliable as ASTM D8045, many laboratories still measure Acid Number using ASTM D664.
 Metrohm has proven potentiomentric systems that yield the most accurate results from D664 and provide a high level of automation for worry free analysis.